aspose-slides/Aspose.Slides-Documentation/en/net/developer-guide/presentation-viewer/_index.md

 ## **Create a Slide Thumbnail with Speaker Notes**

-To generate the thumbnail of a slide with speaker notes using Aspose.Slides for .NET, please follow the steps below:
+To generate the thumbnail of a slide with speaker notes using Aspose.Slides, please follow the steps below:

 1. Create an instance of the [RenderingOptions](https://reference.aspose.com/slides/net/aspose.slides.export/renderingoptions/) class.
 1. Use the `RenderingOptions.SlidesLayoutOptions` property to set the position of speaker notes.